tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 a few ``SpectrumModel``-related classes.
 The class ``WifiSpectrumValueHelper`` is used to create Wi-Fi signals with the spectrum framework and spread their energy across the bands.
-The spectrum is sub-divided into 312.5 KHz sub-bands (the width of an OFDM subcarrier).
+The spectrum is sub-divided into 312.5 kHz sub-bands (the width of an OFDM subcarrier).
 The power allocated to a particular channel is spread across the sub-bands roughly according to how power would be allocated to sub-carriers using an even distribution of power and